-Application of a security benchmark is a very sensitive action in the management of an IT system.
-Therefore, some users may need to verify the integrity and provenance of a benchmark before using it.
-Also, if system vendors or government agencies define Rules and Groups, they may want to ensure the integrity and authenticity of the information they provide.
 Digital signatures are the natural mechanism to satisfy these integrity and proof-of-origin requirements.
-Fortunately, mature standards for digital signatures already exist that are suitable for asserting the authorship and protecting the integrity of benchmarks.
+Fortunately, mature standards for digital signatures already exist that are suitable for asserting the authorship and protecting the integrity of guidance documents.
 XCCDF must provide a means to hold such signatures, and a uniform method for applying and validating them.